 Intermediate Problem-Solving Steps

 Rather than just requiring students to enter a final numerical value, many Physics LE problems incorporate intermediate problem-solving steps to help guide the student through the problem, also allowing partial credit to be awarded.
-Intermediate steps include assorted use of: 1) multiple-choice questions checking for understanding and problem-solving approach (using text or diagrams), 2) input of relevant equations or algebraic expressions, and 3) intermediate numerical values which need to be calculated to obtain the final answer.
+Intermediate steps include assorted use of: 1) multiple-choice questions checking for understanding and problem-solving approach (using text or diagrams), 2) input of relevant equations or algebraic expressions, and 3) input of intermediate numerical values which need to be calculated to obtain the final answer.

 Significant Figures and Units

 Expanding Collection of Problems

 The Physics LE Question Bank is continually growing with new problems being added on a daily basis.
 Instructors are encouraged to submit problems they would like to have added to the question bank—simply submit problems in written form and the Physics LE team will do the coding.